xrcyz/Knowledge-Base/README.md

 D = 1 / (1 + exp(-10 * ( 0.5 - x - y))); //test for (0,0)
 ```

 In the output layer, we can naively assume that the conditions `[A,B,C,D]` are exclusive, so we can apply the logistic operator to the sum.
-(For extra credit, consider how the weights might be used to derive a truth value for the input coordinate `[0.49, 0.75]`).
+(For extra credit, consider how the weighted sum might be used to derive a truth value for the input coordinate `[0.49, 0.75]`).

 ```
 let output = 1 / (1 + exp(-10*(A + C - B - D)));